mulekej/retail-data-aggregator/README.md

 ## Running the application
 ### Environment Setup
 MongoDb will need to be installed and running on port 27017 to run the app without config changes.
-An embedded instance was skipped to the the length of boot times it incurred.
+An embedded instance was skipped due to the length of boot times it incurred.

 ### Gradle
 `gradlew clean run`